 We can argue that Vader's loyalty to the Emperor has been wavering throughout the whole of Return of the Jedi.
 That scene with Luke on Endor is arguably a key moment for Vader.

 You probably noticed he didn't respond to Luke when he suggested there was still good in his father.
-Vader is wavering in his loyalty to the Emperor even more than he was at the time of The Empire Strikes Back when he and Luke join forces and rule the Galaxy.
+Vader is wavering in his loyalty to the Emperor even more than he was at the time of The Empire Strikes Back when he proposed that he and Luke join forces and rule the Galaxy.

 So, Vader is wavering and he doesn't really want his son to become like him.
 So if he had killed Palpatine with his first strike, that would have been Luke turning, just like Anakin did with Dooku.